Gravitational-wave astronomy in O3 and beyond

 Up-to-date information on gravitational-wave astronomy and expertise at the Max Planck Institute for Gravitational Physics in Hannover and Potsdam.

-On 1st of April 2019, the twin LIGO instruments, the Virgo detector, and the GEO600 instrument started their third observation run “O3”, which ended on March 27, 2020.
-The detectors’ sensitivities have been further increased in the months before and in previous engineering runs.
+On 1 April 2019, the twin LIGO instruments, the Virgo detector, and the GEO600 instrument began their third observing run “O3”.
+KAGRA joined at the end of the run.
+The detectors’ sensitivities had been further increased in the months before and in previous engineering runs.

 LIGO Scientific Collaboration researchers at the Max Planck Institute for Gravitational Physics in Potsdam and Hannover and at the Leibniz Universität Hannover are leading partners in the international gravitational-wave community.